 So what are the key elements of a saleyard?
 The larger the offering of livestock, the larger the pool of buyers is likely to be.
 More buyers creates more competition and better prices.
 Better prices attract more producers to use saleyards as their selling option and you can see the vendor/buyer relationship is critical and strengthened through increased numbers.

 Many saleyard owners are making significant investment in their facility and their operational staff to provide a quality selling centre.
-Producers work hard to grow good livestock and saleyards are a good option to get more dollars into the pocket.
+Producers work hard to grow good livestock and saleyards are a good option with professional auctioneers, security of funds and prompt settlement.